dcunited001/dcunited001.github.io/_posts/2016-07-13-facets-of-greatness-congressional-power-structures.md

 stymie progress.
 The point to adhering to group dynamics is to accomplish shared goals through compromise.

-### Dark Side

-There's a

-  - there's a "dark side" to alot of these rules, obviously. i'm not really going to detail that aspect of things
-    - but usually there is the potential for a politician to tailor his message to a specific audience. this is just life, really.
+#### A "Dark Side"

+There's a "dark side" that can emerge from these rules, obviously.
+I'm not going to delve too far into those aspects.
+There's the potential for a politician to tailor his message to a specific audience, where they speak out of both sides of their mouth, so to speak.
+Or they can convince or restrain you from communicating with other people.

+#### Watch how you sell what you sell

-    - but, basically, you gotta watch how you sell what you sell because you want the people you compromise with to feel like they got what they wanted today, next week and next year.
-      - if people are satisfied at first, and later feel shortchanged, that will build up.
-      - this is especially true when you're trying to establish a compromise with "resources" which are hard to pin a dollar value to
+However, you have to watch how you sell what you sell.
+You want the people you compromise with to feel like what they wanted today, next week and next year.
+If people are satisfied at first and later feel shortchanged, that will build up.
+This is especially true with politics when you're trying to establish a compromise with resources which are hard to pin a dollar amount to.
+Actually, you can't pin a dollar amount to most of these: it's unethical.
+And so there's no medium of exchange.
+Misunderstandings like these are eased and ameliorated with communication and empathy.

 ## Political Resources